C0k3/session/Readme.md

 [JSHint](http://jshint.com/docs/) is used for linting/static code analysis and [insanbul](https://www.npmjs.com/package/istanbul) provides code coverege, with help from the [nyc](https://www.npmjs.com/package/nyc) command-line tool (used by the build server to run code coverage during pipeline deployments).

+##The Microservices Pattern

+Microservice architectures adhere to the following principles:

+####Resource isolation
+AWS Lambda supports resource isolation by hosting each Lambda function in its own set of containers with its own resource allocation (CPU and Memory).
+A Lambda function's resource allocation is defined using the "memorySize" field for that function in serverless.yml (see [docs](https://serverless.com/framework/docs/providers/aws/guide/functions/) for details).

+####Development and deployment segregation
+Deployments occur on a per-function basis.
+For example: a function supporting a particular API endpoint can be deployed independantly of functions supporting other API endpoints.

+The Continuous Integration/Continuous Delivery pipeline found in this example is designed to support the microservices pattern.
+Each Lambda function is indenpendantly tested and deployed (while any shared code is tested across all Lambda functions).

+Each Lambda function passes through 5 stages:

+1. unit testing
+2. linting
+3. code coverage
+4. staging for test environment deployment
+5. deployment to the development environment

+An additional "deploy to test" stage can be manually triggered for each function.